 The extraordinary story that surrounds the origins of Lake Otijikoto only adds to the beauty of its deep waters.
 It is found on the northern region of Namibia in the region of Oshikoto close to Tsumeb.
 The lake is actually a sinkhole.
-Originally, there’s an underground cave, filled with karst formation, hidden below and through time, its ceiling collapsed and was filled to the brim with water by Namibia’s rainy season.
+Originally, there was an underground cave, filled with karst formation, hidden below, and through time, its ceiling collapsed and was filled to the brim with water by Namibia’s rainy season.

 Another natural wonder that contrasts the barren geography of Namibia is the Epupa Falls in Kaokoland of the region of Kunene, north of Namibia.
-The falls is fed by the river of Kunene which drops into a series of waterfalls completely emphasized by the dry and rocky landscape.
-There are trees that line the surrounding area of the falls which reflect the tropical climate of the region such as palm trees, fig trees and baobab.
+The falls are fed by the river of Kunene which drops into a series of waterfalls completely emphasized by the dry and rocky landscape.
+There are trees that line the surrounding area of the falls which reflect the tropical climate of the region such as palm trees, fig trees, and baobab.
 The difficulty of reaching this site has made the place quite undisturbed by human activity making the waterfalls a real gem of the country.

 Quite an odd name for a rocky canyon, the Fish River Canyon gets its name from the remnant of a river below the impressive canyon itself.
 What is left of the river are precious pools that only fill up entirely during heavy rains.

 The canyon is also a site to behold as it is actually the second largest in the world after the Grand Canyon in Colorado, United States.
 It is a popular destination in Namibia, hiking along the trail of the canyon has been a common activity by both locals and traveling tourists.
 As one of the 7 Natural Wonders of Africa, it is easily one of the natural wonders of Namibia.